 Key takeaways

-- High-dose vitamin E may increase bleeding risk when combined with a blood thinner.
+- High-dose vitamin E supplements may add to the bleeding risk of a blood thinner.

-- The interaction is most concerning with warfarin, but caution is also needed with DOACs, heparins, aspirin, and other antiplatelet drugs.
+- The concern is greatest with warfarin, but caution also applies to DOACs, heparins, aspirin, and other antiplatelet drugs.

-- Spacing doses apart does not reliably prevent the interaction.
+- Spacing the doses apart does not reliably prevent the interaction.

 - Check all supplement labels, including multivitamins and antioxidant blends, for hidden vitamin E.